triosar/novasaur/README.md

 # Novasaur

+# This project is no longer being worked on.
+You are welcome to reuse code as long as I am attributed.

 Novasaur is an open-source Discord bot designed for use within the Nova Incorporated community.
 Keep in mind my code is **very** messy, but I'll look at improving tidiness and readability in the future.